Luxury Power Chairs and Mobility Scooters

 Above all, we wish you good luck and hope you enjoy your regained independence!

 Raphael Perlmann is VP of customer support at scootersnchairs.com - a company dedicated to making the mobility scooter and wheelchair market an easier and friendlier place to navigate.
-We aim to ensure every customer has all the facts they need to make independent, informed decisions - www.scootersnchairs.com
+We aim to ensure every customer has all the facts they need to make independent, informed decisions.

-*This information is from an external source (Scooters 'N Chairs).
+(i)Source/Reference: Scooters 'N Chairs.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - Luxury Power Chairs and Mobility Scooters : Scooters 'N Chairs (2019/03/03)

 - 2 - Maintaining Mobility Scooter Batteries : Disabled World (2009/08/16)

 - 3 - How to Choose and Purchase a Suitable Mobility Scooter : Disabled World (2009/02/01)